 I’d recommend trying my recipe exactly at least once before deciding how you might want to tweak it, but again, feel free to slightly adjust the ingredients to get the texture you like best.
 (You can also adjust the cooking time slightly in either direction depending on whether you want it more moist or more solid and crisp).

-You may also want to adjust the sweetener amount.
-I used sugar-free maple syrup, and a quarter cup of it is certainly enough to make it sweet enough.
-A liquid sweetener also helps get the right texture and keep this baked oatmeal moist.
+I used the calorie-free brown sugar, because brown sugar adds to the flavor profile I also used sugar-free maple syrup, and a quarter cup of it is certainly enough to make it sweet enough.
+The maple syrup also adds to the flavor profile and using a liquid sweetener also helps get the right texture and keep this baked oatmeal moist.

 I used a vanilla protein powder, and I’ve used both whey and whey-casein blends and both worked out well.
 Feel free to use whichever kind you prefer.